Chemaclass/chemaclass.com/content/blog/2023-12-30-great-engineering.md

 ![blog-cover](/images/blog/2023-12-30/cover.jpg)

 Coding is not just another job.
-In the right environment, writing software can be really fun and, even more, it can be your personal hobby as well!
-So... you might be focused on coding, coding and more coding to level up your own career skills.
+Writing software can be really fun and, even more, it can be your personal hobby as well!
+You might be focused on coding, coding and more coding to level up your own career skills.

 <!-- more -->